TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 - Engineering **ETL pipelines** for large-scale cleaning and preprocessing of simulation data, enabling efficient Data Analysis and facilitating meaningful result extraction.

+- Developing and maintaining **three Python libraries** for modeling fabrication systems, simulating electrochemical processes, and visualizing 3D simulation data in 2D.

 ## Teaching

 I have worked as a **teaching assistant** at the University of Central Florida, teaching electrodynamics at both the graduate and undergraduate levels.